Marisa Berenson: Personal life

 On September 11, 2001, her younger sister and sole sibling, Berry Perkins, widow of actor Anthony Perkins, was killed in the first flight to hit the World Trade Center.
 Marisa was also in an airplane during the terrorist attacks, flying from Paris to New York.
 In an interview with CBS, she told of the experience and how hours later she landed in Newfoundland (flights were diverted to Canada), and was told of her sister's death by a phone call with her daughter.
 Said Berenson: "I have hope and tremendous faith.
 I think that's what gets you through life ... through tragedies is when you have faith."

 Of her practice of Transcendental Meditation she said:

 India changed my life, because I was searching for my spiritual path, and I ended up in an ashram in Rishikesh with Maharishi and the Beatles.
 We'd sit on the floor at night, and George and Ringo would play the guitar, and we'd meditate all day, and have meals together, and become vegetarians, and live in huts.
 But it was just normal.
 It wasn't like, "Oh, here are the Beatles."
 The most important thing was my transcendental meditation.

+In the 1970s, Berenson was a vegetarian and believer in reincarnation.
+She later abandoned vegetarianism and returned to eating meat.

 Berenson lives in a villa on the outskirts of Marrakesh.
 She is fluent in English, Italian, and French.

 Relationships

 Berenson's first husband was James Randall, a rivet manufacturer; they wed in Beverly Hills in 1976 and divorced in 1978.
-The couple have one daughter, Starlite Melody Randall (born 1977) who is a social worker.
+The couple have one daughter, born 1977, who is a social worker.

-Her second husband was Aaron Richard Golub, a lawyer, whom she married in 1982 and divorced in 1987.
+Her second husband was Aaron Richard Golub (born 1942, Worcester, Massachusetts), a lawyer, whom she married in 1982 and divorced in 1987.
 During the divorce proceedings, the judge ruled "the increased value of Ms. Berenson's acting and modeling career during the marriage were marital property" and therefore subject to consideration in any settlement agreements.